-Each year, many seniors fall victim to elder financial abuse, which can take the form of credit card schemes, forged checks, bad investment scams and much more.
+Each year, many senior citizens fall victim to financial abuse, which can take the form of credit card schemes, fake gift card payment requests, forged checks, bad investment scams and much more.

-Leaning on the expert advice of savings guru Clark Howard — whose and other professional resources, this article is going to show you how to spot elder abuse as well as how to prevent and report it.
+Leaning on the expert advice of money expert Clark Howard — whose and other professional resources, this article is going to show you how to spot financial elder abuse and how to prevent and report it.

 The Administration for Community Living, a government agency that supports the needs of the aging, says that elder abuse refers to “any knowing, intentional, or negligent act by a caregiver or any other person that causes harm or a serious risk of harm to a vulnerable adult.”